zachcwc/jekyll-now/_posts/2016-9-17-Week-Four.md

 # Tips and Miscellaneous Advice/Drivel
 SOMETIMES YOU NEED TO SKIP CLASS FOR JOB/INTERVIEWS/CAREER FAIR IT IS NECESSARY DO NOT FEAR.
-Also, ummm... don't forget to drink a lot of water and call your mother?
+Also, ummm... don't forget to drink a lot of water and call your mom, idk?

 # Appreciation
 Six dollar coupon on the HEB app for Claritin-d.
 Together, we will destroy you utterly, ragweed.
 Also, found free, really good, west-campus parking late last Friday night which was 0% expected.